mkordas/twitty/README.md

 ## Tips

-Please write your solution in a language you feel confident in, provided there is an easy option to build it and run it on macOS/Linux.
+Please write your solution provided an easy option to build it and run it on macOS/windows.

 We appreciate people have day jobs and other commitments, so please let us know if you need more time!